Judaean Desert: Hasmonean and Herodian periods

-Jewish-Roman Wars
+Jewish–Roman Wars

-During the First Jewish-Roman War (67-73 CE) and the Bar Kokhba revolt (132-135 CE), Jewish rebels took advantage of the Judean Desert's natural characteristics for refuge and guerilla warfare.
+During the First Jewish–Roman War (67–73 CE) and the Bar Kokhba revolt (132-135 CE), Jewish rebels took advantage of the Judaean Desert's natural characteristics for refuge and guerilla warfare.
 The siege of Masada, which took place there circa 73 CE, was one of the pivotal battles of the conflict.
 According to Flavius Josephus, early in the conflict, Jewish Sicarii took control of Masada, and from there they launched raids against communities in the Dead Sea region.
 The Roman Legio X Fretensis rose on Masada in eight camps, and constructed a large siege ramp.
 Josephus claimed that the siege ended in a mass suicide, when the 960 Sicarii rebels present decided to kill themselves rather than be sold into slavery.

-Jewish refugees, primarily army commanders, officials, and their families, escaped to hideout caves during the final stages of the Bar Kokhba revolt, especially after the fall of Betar in 135 CE.
-Many of these caves were discovered in the Judaean Desert's deep ravines, near intermittent streams.
-These include the caves in Nahal Michmas, the Almisiya cave, the Murabba'at caves in Nahal Darga, the pool cave in Nahal David, the Cave of Horror and the Cave of Letters (where the letters Simon bar Kokhba wrote to the residents of En Gedi and the Babatha archive were discovered) in Nahal Hever, and three caves in Tze'elim Stream.
+During the latter phase of the Bar Kokhba revolt, Jewish refugees and their families escaped to refuge caves, especially following the fall of Betar in 135 CE.
+Many of these caves were found nestled in the deep ravines of the Judaean Desert, near intermittent streams.
+As of 2019, over 30 refuge caves have been discovered in the Judaean Desert, including those situated in Nahal Michmas, the Almisiya cave, the Murabba'at caves in Nahal Darga, the pool cave in Nahal David, the Cave of Horror and the Cave of Letters (where the letters Simon bar Kokhba wrote to the residents of En Gedi and the Babatha archive were discovered) in Nahal Hever, and three caves in Tze'elim Stream.